Tap or click here for the home page

 Battle of Loudoun Hill, Darvel, Ayrshire, aerial photograph

-And yes, you can get to the hill from the higher land on the right of these photos if you don't fancy or manage a steep climb.
+And yes, you can get to the hill from the higher land on the right of these photos if you don't fancy or can't manage a steep climb.